wednesday-solutions/kafka-node-example/apps/consumer_api/README.md

-# Kafka Producer Graphql Server
+# Kafka Consumer Graphql Server

-Creates a post and send it to Kafka broker
+Recieve posts from Kafka broker and publish it to client

 ## Featuring